 Garratt’s Damp & Timber Ltd was approached by a property owner regarding damp problems suspected in the communal entrance to their four-flat structure.
-They had previously commissioned an independent damp survey prior to obtaining our own free of charge survey.
+They had previously commissioned an independent damp survey prior to obtaining our own damp survey.
 It was discovered and agreed upon, in the independently commissioned report, that the communal entrance was suffering from wet rot which had caused the boards to degrade.

 It was suggested in the independent report that the joints, floorboards and wall plates affected by wet rot should undergo a complete replacement and further ventilation added in the subfloor to prevent the problem reoccurring.
 Additionally, it was offered that a positive pressure system was to be implemented and a replacement floor fitted with additional supports to increase durability.